-Well embarrassing or not (it IS!) its been too close to 2 years since I posted on this blog.
+Well embarrassing or not (it IS!) its been too close to 2 years since I made progress in blogging.
 Perfection can be debilitating can’t it!
 I had all sorts of enthusiasm, a HUGE amount of effort to develop, create and launch this blog, then… SPLAT!
 Doesn’t that just describe life sometimes?
 And maybe just a little of how your crafting/scrapping progress feels too?
 (We will come back to that I sure).

 So I am here to tell you, if not through my own scrapbooking experience, then certainly through my blogging experience, that life can get in the way of the things we want to do.
 The things that seem VERY IMPORTANT sometimes never make it from that (imaginary or physical) TO-DO list, and become real tasks that we action.
 But tonight, I am no longer going to allow excuses to weigh me down, no longer going to worry that WHAT I write has to be perfect.
 I am just going to say hello and re-connect with all those that wonder WHERE ON EARTH HAS SHE BEEN?